scott-mescudi/stegano/README.md

 ---

 	## Features

 	- **Multi-Image Support**: Works with any image type compatible with Go's `image.Image`.
 	- **Data Compression**: Supports ZSTD compression to minimize the size of embedded data.
+	- **Reed-Solomon Codes**: Implements Reed-Solomon error correction.
 	- **Capacity Calculation**: Automatically calculates the maximum capacity of an image for data embedding.
 	- **Variable Depth Encoding**: Allows you to embed data up to a specified bit depth.
 	- **Concurrency**: Supports concurrent processing for improved speed (higher memory usage).
 	- **Custom Bit Depth Embedding**: Lets you specify the bit depth used for data embedding (e.g., LSB, MSB).
 	- **Encryption**: Enables secure encryption of data before embedding into the image.
 	- **Efficient PNG Encoding**: Saves the image in PNG format.

 ---